 Check the list of JCP Members online to see if your organization is already a JCP Member.
-If so, registered users may request to be associated with that Membership: log in, click "My Profile," then click "request Member association."
+If so, you may request to be associated with that Membership: log in, click "My Profile," then click "request Member association."
 On the resulting form, select your organization from the list and click "submit.".

 Expert:Any Member can nominate an Expert to serve on one of the Expert Groups that write Java specifications.
 Experts can:

 Specification Lead:Any Member can submit a proposal for a new JSR.
 Once the JSR is approved by the Executive Committee, the Member begins to lead the JSR, with one or more representatives of that Member acting as Specification Lead(s).
 Specification Leads:

 Executive Committee:Any Member can nominate itself for the annual election to serve on the Executive Committee.
 The JCP has two Executive Committees (EC)-Standard/Enterprise Edition & Micro Edition; each targets different markets for the Java Platform.
 Voting Members on each EC serve 3-year terms; there are 10 Ratified Seats, 5 Elected Seats, and the permanent seat held by Oracle America, Inc. The 3-year terms are staggered so that 5 of the 15 seats are normally up for ratification/election each year.